JebJeb27/shanejaybecojetia.github.io/README.md

 - Build meaningful and user-friendly applications
 - Continue improving my programming and creative skills
 - Gain professional experience in the IT industry
-- <comment-tag id="4" text="These goals are good, but they can be made more actionable and specific to show your drive.
+- These goals are good, but they can be made more actionable and specific to show your drive.
 Instead of just 'Become', use active verbs.

 📫 Contact Me